theKinsley/theKinsley/README.md

 Little to share here, but appreciate everything I got🥲

 - *Happiness is a prerequisite for life; anyone who damages mine dies.*
-- Interested in CV and cross-modality
+- Interested in CV and Vision-Language
 - *451 == "sweet"*

 Publication & Award